-Every year the Red Cross helps people who have been affected by natural disasters around the world.
+Every year the Red Cross helps people from around the world who have been affected by natural disasters.
 This resource provides a unique perspective on how individuals and communities prepare for, respond to and recover from these life-changing events.

-With content that is designed and differentiated for 11-19 year olds, you can bring the geography curriculum to life with case studies, maps and eyewitness accounts from the Nepal earthquakes of 2015.
+With content that is designed and differentiated for 11-19 year olds, geography teachers can bring the curriculum to life with case studies, maps and eyewitness accounts from the Nepal earthquakes of 2015.

 Supported by the Geographical Association: